awesome-workshop/gitlab-cms/_episodes/01-introduction.md

 The `cmssw_setup` line defines the name of the job, and all the job does is list `/cvmfs/cms.cern.ch/`, which would fail if CVMFS isn't mounted.

-To trigger the pipeline we just need to commit the file.
+To trigger the pipeline we need to commit the file and push it to GitLab:

 ~~~
 git add .gitlab-ci.yml